- Graduation Process

 For students who are admitted to the University in September, the graduation process is as follows:

-The graduation ceremony is held in November each year.
-The date of ceremony for each faculty is different.
-Graduation certificates will be delivered in the graduation ceremony.
-Students who cannot attend the ceremony for any reasons may authorize a representative to collect the certificate by presenting his/her HKID card/passport, a copy of the student’s HKID card and a completed “Authorization Form for the Collection of Diploma”.
+The date of commencement for each faculty is different.
+Graduation certificates will be delivered in the commencement.
+Students who cannot attend the commencement for any reasons may authorize a representative to collect the certificate by presenting his/her HKID card/passport, a copy of the student’s HKID card and a completed “Authorization Form for the Collection of Diploma”.

 For more details, please refer to:

-The certifying letter (Approval for Graduation) is a document which proves that a student has already fulfilled all the graduation requirements and completed the study programme.
+The graduation letter is a document which proves that a student has already fulfilled all the graduation requirements and completed the study programme.
 For undergraduates, the letter is issued by the Academic Registry.
 For postgraduates, it is mailed to the students’ address as stated in BUniport by the Graduate School.
 As each postgraduate student may complete their programme at different time, their time of receiving the letter also varies.
 Usually the earliest students will receive the letter is mid-July.

 Graduates must apply for the Foreign Education Certification as soon as they have returned to Mainland.
 The certificate is a necessary proof for having graduated from a degree obtained in Hong Kong.